erizov/Professor/semester_10/lecture_64_llm_architecture_advanced/transformer_optimization/README.md

 ## Often Used Together With

-Transformer Optimization is commonly used in combination with:
+Transformation architecture Optimization is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques